samsapi01/NMMC/README.md

 # NMMC

-This is my first Flutter project.
+This is NMMC School project.

 ## Getting Started

-Steps to install and test will be added soon :)
+You can find the ready application on Playstore soon :)

 Thanks !
 Sam Sapiol